GodBleak/ServerZ/doc/environment_variables.md

 # Environment Variables
-The environment variables are split into two sections: **Meta** and **Server**. **Server** variables translate to configuration options found in the typical `serverDZ.cfg` file and are used to generate such a file for the server. **Meta** variables control all other aspects of the server, such as Steam configuration, server files location, startup options, etc.
+The environment variables are split into three sections: **Meta**, **Server**, and **Battle Eye**. **Server** variables translate to configuration options found in the typical `serverDZ.cfg` file and are used to generate such a file for the server. **Meta** variables control all other aspects of the server, such as Steam configuration, server files location, startup options, etc. **Battle Eye**, as the name suggests, is used to configure Battle Eye settings.

-Note: This separation is superficial and is only used to organize the variables.
-When defining the environment variables this separation does not need to be taken into consideration.
+> 🔵 **Note:** This separation is superficial and is only used to organize the variables.
+When setting environment variables this separation does not need to be taken into consideration.

 ## Meta

 | Variable | Default | Description |